 As an organization committed to attracting and retaining more young people in New Hampshire, Stay Work Play is committed to making the state a more welcoming, inclusive, and just place for people of color.
 The results of our 2017 survey of New Hampshire residents aged 20-40 years old cited lack of diversity as a potential reason to consider leaving the state, in addition to it being a top concern for young people that participated in our Policy & Pints Pop-Up Series.

 As a part of the diversity, equity, and inclusion series, we will offer events to foster conversation, enable learning experiences, and push for change.
+Thanks to our sponsors for supporting the ongoing series: Dartmouth-Hitchcock Health, New Hampshire Charitable Foundation, and Bangor Savings Bank.

 Rising Stars Spotlight (October 2020)